The Stanford Shenoy-Simons Foundation Grant for Neuroengineering Graduate Training

 • ❏ Current Stanford graduate transcript (unofficial is fine) and undergraduate transcript

-• ❏ Active, up-to-date, and public Stanford Profile that includes a photo, biography and publications.
+• ❏ Active, up-to-date, and public Stanford Profile that includes:

 • ❏ A budget with itemized costs (maximum = $4,000, although a higher budget may be requested).